 We know it can feel rubbish being rejected for a loan, but whatever you do, don’t let it tempt you into more expensive finance options such as pay day loans.
 These will cost you a lot more in the long run, and you could end up in a sticky situation.

 Instead we would say take a breather and look at the points in this article as to why you might have been rejected.
 We would always suggest doing this before applying for a loan, but check again as there’s always the chance that something could have been missed.

 Whatever you decide to do next, don’t continuously keep applying for credit as this will affect your credit score negatively, and appear to lenders that you are desperate for the loan.
-If you come to the conclusion that you’ve been rejected because the lender decided it wasn’t affordable to you, or you are wanting the loan to pay off other debts, then it might be best to have a chat with a debt charity like Step Change or Money Advice.
+If you come to the conclusion that you’ve been rejected because the lender decided it wasn’t affordable to you, or you are wanting the loan to pay off other debts, then it might be best to have a chat with a debt charity like Step Change or Money Helper.